DrWhax/truecrypt-archive/README.md

 * `truecrypt-4.2a-fedora-core-5-x86.tar.gz.sig`

+## TrueCrypt 7.2

+Version 7.2, released 2014-05-28, appears to be the last version of TrueCrypt.
+The website, forums and all other resources disappeared and was replaced with a scaled-down SourceForge website.
+The new version seems to be basically 7.1a, but without the ability to create new volumes.

+The warnings that accompany version 7.2 claim that TrueCrypt is not secure, and that people should migrate to BitLocker and other solutions.

+This project will keep going, so please help us collect the remaining files.
+Thank you!

 ## Past versions

-The TrueCrypt website offers downloads of _past versions_.
-Currently they offer versions 7.0a, 6.3a and 5.1a for Windows, while only 7.0a and 6.3a for Mac OS X and Linux.
+The TrueCrypt website used to offer downloads of _past versions_.
+This is no longer available since 2014-05-28.
+They used to offer versions 7.0a, 6.3a and 5.1a for Windows, while only 7.0a and 6.3a for Mac OS X and Linux.
 I found this interesting note in the version history:

 > Note: TrueCrypt 4.3a and 5.1a have been repackaged to contain the latest version of the TrueCrypt License introduced with TrueCrypt 6.0 (the original application and driver binaries of those old versions have not been modified; however, the installer used for those new packages was compiled using the source code of TrueCrypt 6.0, not TrueCrypt 5.1a).